Ladinia: Territory

 Other notable peaks in the region include Marmolada at 3,343 m (10,968 ft) and Antelao, the "King of the Dolomites" at 3,263 m (10,705 ft).
-The main rivers are the Aviso stream, a tributary of the Adige rising from the Marmolada Glacier and running through the Fascia Valley, the Boite in Ampezzo, a tributary of the Piave.
+The main rivers are the Avisio stream, a tributary of the Adige rising from the Marmolada Glacier and running through the Fascia Valley, the Boite in Ampezzo, a tributary of the Piave.
 Other creeks include the Gran Ega in Val Badia and the Derjon in Val Gardena.

 Administratively, Ladinia is divided between two Italian regions, three provinces, and 18 small municipalities: